hassanshaikley/seer/README.md

 end
 ```

-Add Seer to your dependencies above the Router
+Add Seer to your endpoint file above the Router

 ```elixir
   plug Seer